Updated on 3 May 2022

 13. Logistics Industry Investment Trends

 When asked about broad investment goals over the next 18 months, companies told Peerless Research Group (PGR) that the biggest spending area would be in maintenance, up from 5% to 42%, and outsourcing/ 3PL services, which stayed steady at 13%.
-Enterprise investments were only 20%, down 9% from 2019 (Michel, 2020).
+Enterprise investments were only 20%, down 9% from 2019.
 This does not mean that the logistics industry’s digitalization journey is stagnating.
-Instead, experts note that investments in equipment like new life trucks, dock equipment, or basic IS areas like barcoding are all logical improvements to outdated equipment or methods like paper/based pick lists (Michel, 2020).
+Instead, experts note that investments in equipment like new life trucks, dock equipment, or basic IS areas like barcoding are all logical improvements to outdated equipment or methods like paper/based pick lists.

 14. Risk Management Framework

-Risk management is a big topic for logistics and supply chain management trends in 2021 is a big topic.
-PGR found that the the top three risks being planned for in 2020 were:
+Risk management is a big topic for logistics and supply chain management trends in 2022.
+PGR found that the top three risks being planned for in 2020 were:

 - In-house production or operations risks (60%)